Netflix, Inc.(NFLX)

 Common investor questions about Netflix, Inc.

-Netflix, Inc. (NFLX) is currently trading at $94.83.
-The RSI (14-day) is at 84.0, indicating overbought territory (potentially overheated).
+Netflix, Inc. (NFLX) is currently trading at $68.95.
+The RSI (14-day) is at 27.7, indicating oversold territory (potentially undervalued).
 Wall Street analysts have a consensus "buy" recommendation.
-The mean analyst price target of $113.43 implies 19.6% upside from current levels.
-Volatility is moderate at 20.2% annualized, meaning price movements are relatively contained.
+The mean analyst price target of $114.15 implies 65.5% upside from current levels.
+Volatility is moderate at 39.1% annualized, meaning price movements are relatively contained.
 Investors should consider their risk tolerance, investment horizon, and portfolio diversification before making a decision.

-Based on current valuation metrics for Netflix, Inc. (NFLX): The trailing P/E ratio is 39.00, which is above the market average, indicating investors are pricing in higher growth expectations.
-The forward P/E is 25.60, lower than the trailing P/E, suggesting analysts expect earnings improvement.
-The PEG ratio is 2.00, near 1.0, suggesting roughly fair value relative to growth.
-Price-to-Book is 15.65.
-Price-to-Sales is 9.26.
+Based on current valuation metrics for Netflix, Inc. (NFLX): The trailing P/E ratio is 22.24, which is in line with broader market averages.
+The forward P/E is 18.58, lower than the trailing P/E, suggesting analysts expect earnings improvement.
+The PEG ratio is 1.40, near 1.0, suggesting roughly fair value relative to growth.
+Price-to-Book is 9.33.
+Price-to-Sales is 6.19.
 Valuation should be compared to Entertainment industry peers for context, as different sectors trade at different multiples.

 Netflix, Inc. (NFLX) does not currently pay a regular dividend.
 The company may be reinvesting profits into growth initiatives, or may not yet be profitable enough to distribute earnings to shareholders.

 Key risks for Netflix, Inc. (NFLX) investors include: 1.
-Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
-2. Entertainment sector-specific competitive pressures.
+Moderate volatility (39.1% annualized)—price swings are notable.
+2. Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
+3. Entertainment sector-specific competitive pressures.
 Investors should diversify and consider their risk tolerance before investing.